WendyQuarteer/blackjack-oop/README.md

     - [x] surrender should make you surrender the game.
 (Dealer wins.)
 This sets the property lost in the player instance to true.
     - [x] stand does not have a method in the player class but will instead call hit on the dealer instance. (you have to do nothing here)
 ## - [x] Creating the index.php file.
 - [x] Require all the files with the classes you already created.
-Ideally you want a seperate file for each class.
+Ideally you want a separate file for each class.
 - [x] Start the PHP session
 - [] If the session does not have a Blackjack variable yet:
   - [x] Create a new Blackjack object.
-  - [] Put the Blackjack object in the session
+  - [x] Put the Blackjack object in the session
-- [] Use buttons or links to send to the index.php page what the player's action is. (i.e. hit/stand/surrender)
+- [x] Use buttons or links to send to the index.php page what the player's action is. (i.e. hit/stand/surrender)

+## The dealer
+So far we are assuming the player and dealer play with the same rules, hence they share a class.
+There is of course an important difference: the dealer does keep playing with the function hit until he has at least 15.
+- [x] To change this behavior, we have are going extend the player class and extend it to a newly created dealer class.
+- [x] Change the Blackjack class to create a new dealer object instead of a player object for the property of the dealer.
+- [x] Now create a hit function that keeps drawing cards until the dealer has at least 15 points.
+The tricky part is that we also need the lost check we already had in the hit function of the player.
+We could just copy the code but duplicated code is never the solution, instead you can use the following code to call the old hit function: parent::hit();